abrennec/tbag_2021/02_audio_rendering_basics/readme.md

 ## Digital Audio Fundamentals

+### Digital Audio

+Sound waves are digitized using an audio-to-digital-converter (adc) that is part of the sound card/audio interface (device) and converted back using an digital-to-analog-converter (dac).
+Driver APIs provide a programming interface that tells the operating system (or the audio application directly) how to exchange audio data with the audio interface.
+Audio APIs introduce another layer of abstraction: They provide a programming interface across all operating systems (platforms) & are generally used by application developers.

+Audio signals can be represented electronically in analog formats: analog processors operate directly on the voltage level of the analog signal (continuous function) digital formats: digital processors operate mathematically on the binary representations of the digital signal (discrete function)

+Digital - Everything can be represented as a finite integer number

+## digital 2

 Digital audio and digital audio technology usually describes the process of record, store, generate, manipulate, and reproduce sound using audio signals that have been encoded in digital form. what is a digital audio signal? microphone converts sound into analog electrical signal then an ADC converts it to a digital signal then you can manipulate it (record, store, edit, modify) with digital audio tools then convert it back to analog with DAC